piskvorky/gensim/docs/_sources/simserver.txt

 In case of text documents, the service expects::

->>> document = {'id': 'some_unique_string', 'text': 'Content of the document...', 'other_fields_ok_but_ignored': None}
+>>> document = {'id': 'some_unique_string',
+>>>             'tokens': ['content', 'of', 'the', 'document', '...'],
+>>>             'other_fields_are_allowed_but_ignored': None}

-This format was chosen because it coincides with plain JSON, and is therefore very easy to serialize and send over the wire, in almost any language.
+This format was chosen because it coincides with plain JSON and is therefore easy to serialize and send over the wire, in almost any language.

-FIXME unicode
+All strings involved must be utf8-encoded.

 What is a corpus?
 -----------------

 A sequence of documents.
 Anything that supports the `for document in corpus: ...` iterator protocol.
 Generators are ok.
-Plain lists are ok (but consume more memory).
+Plain lists are also ok (but consume more memory).

+>>> from gensim import utils
 >>> texts = ["Human machine interface for lab abc computer applications",
 >>>          "A survey of user opinion of computer system response time",
 >>>          "The EPS user interface management system",